 Borneo can be visited as a destination in its own right or combined with Peninsular Malaysia.

-There is a regular domestic flight service, so no particularly long drives are required.
-We will also provide you with private specialist guides who will have in-depth knowledge of the wildlife or culture of the region.
+There's a regular domestic flight service, so no particularly long drives are required.
+We'll also provide you with private specialist guides who will have in-depth knowledge of the wildlife or culture of the region.

 A trip to Borneo will usually feature boat journeys as this is the traditional method of travel along the networks of rivers, and we try to reflect this in our itineraries.
 Many operators to Borneo will base you in one particular beach resort and provide day trips to see something of the wildlife and culture.